codeconnector/CodingDojo/challenges/2021-11-02-pragmatic-pipes/challenge.md

 A <--> B <--> C <--> S (plant)

 Each pipe has an associated cost, which the utility company would like to minimize.
-Given a directed graph of pipe connections, return the lowest cost configuration of pipes such that each house has access to water.
+Given an UNdirected graph of pipe connections, return the lowest cost configuration of pipes such that each house has access to water.

 In the following setup, for example, we can remove all but the pipes from plant to A, plant to B, and B to C, for a total cost of 16.